michaelbc25/michaelbc25.github.io/toolList.md

  + Roley - A road roller is a heavy machine used for compacting soil, asphalt, or other materials to create a smooth, level surface.
 Commonly used in road construction to compress layers of material to reduce air voids and increase durability..
  + Dizzy - A concrete mixer is a machine that is used for mixing and preparing concrete.
 It is useful for creating a variety of structures such as walls, floors, and foundations.
  + Muck - A dump truck is a large truck with a tipping bed that is used for transporting large amounts of materials such as soil, gravel, and debris.
 It is useful for transporting materials to and from construction sites.

+At Bob the Builder Construction, we have all the tools necessary to get the job done right.

+> ***"Can we fix it, Yes we can!"***